-Each provincial Ministry of Transportation or US state applies brands to classify the condition of a vehicle.
-Normal, salvage, rebuilt, junk and non-repairable are examples of vehicle brands.
-Vehicles are branded as normal if there has been no unusual activity.
+Each provincial vehicle registration authority or U.S. state applies brands to classify the condition of a vehicle.
+Normal, Salvage, Rebuilt and Irreparable are examples of Canadian vehicle brands.
+Vehicles are branded as Normal if there has been no unusual activity.

 Normal: The vehicle has no negative branding in the reporting province.

-Salvage: The vehicle’s structural integrity has been compromised, and/or the repair costs are estimated to be higher than the car’s current market value.
+Salvage: The vehicle’s structural and/or mechanical integrity has been compromised, and/or the repair costs are estimated to be higher than the car’s current market value.

-Rebuilt: A vehicle previously declared as salvage but has been rebuilt, inspected and declared safe to drive.
+Rebuilt: A vehicle previously declared as salvage or that was previously damaged but has had required repairs completed, inspected and declared safe to drive.

-Junk: A Junk Title is issued on a vehicle damaged to the extent that the cost of repairing the vehicle exceeds approximately 75% of its pre-damage value.
-This damage threshold may vary by state; once one of these brands has been applied to a vehicle, it should never receive a normal registration again.
+Junk: A vehicle damaged to the extent that the cost of repairing the vehicle exceeds approximately 75% of its pre-damage value.
+This damage threshold may vary by state; once one of these brands has been applied to a vehicle, it should never receive a Normal registration again.

-Lemon: a lemon is a US brand attached to a vehicle's title if it has problems that could not be fixed by the manufacturer.
-The specifics of what constitutes a lemon varies by state, but once a vehicle is branded a lemon there are various legal remedies available to the consumer, which may include the manufacturer buying back or replacing the vehicle.
+Lemon: A vehicle with problems that could not be fixed by the manufacturer.
+The specifics of what constitutes a lemon varies by state, but once a vehicle is branded a Lemon there are various legal remedies available to the consumer, which may include the manufacturer buying back or replacing the vehicle.